 To stay organized, users should create a separate Jira Cloud app installation for each project the team wants to import.
 Rename each app installation to make it easier to keep each of them separate and to organize them successfully.

-5. Import the Desired Issues Into Airtable
+Step 5: Import the Desired Issues Into Airtable

 When putting together a project in Jira Cloud, users will be dealing with what Jira calls issues.
 These are any aspects that make up the project, such as a task, a subtask, or a bug report.
 A Jira Cloud project could consist of hundreds or thousands of issues.